Nri-Igbo

 Nri is an Igbo city-state in Anambra State, Nigeria.
 It was the seat of a powerful and imperial state who was influenced much by the territories inhabited by the Igbo of Awka and Onitsha to the east;south; Nsukka and Asaba.
-Today, Nri claims to be the heart and origin of the Igbos, but it is historically dated that Igbo Ukwu, formally known as Igbo, and Igbo Nkwo is the true origin and beginning of the Igbos.

 History

 The Nri clan existed from as far back as the 9th century.
 Nri (the founder of Nri clan) and Aguleri were two of the sons of Eri (founder of Aguleri) and had migrated to the present day Nri from the Anambra (Omambala) river valley (Eriaka) in Aguleri in Northern Igboland.
 Nri was said to have inherited spiritual powers from his father.
 The Nri people belong to the Umueri clans who trace their origins to Eri.
+Nri is blood-related to Aguleri town in Anambra East LGA.

 Mythological Origin

 In the Nri mythology, Nri was sent by Chukwu to make peace (settle disputes and cleanse abominations) and provide Igbo people food (yam and cocoyam).